Wednesday, April 9, 2008

-Patton; War drama, USA, 1970; D: Franklin J. Schaffner, S: George C. Scott, Karl Malden, Michael Bates, Karl Michael Vogler, Stephen Young, Michael Strong, Carey Loftin
+Patton; war drama, USA, 1970; D: Franklin J. Schaffner, S: George C. Scott, Karl Malden, Michael Bates, Karl Michael Vogler, Stephen Young, Michael Strong, Carey Loftin

 You know a movie is going to be good when it starts off with a protagonist who delivers a cynical speech towards the crowd that starts off like this: "Now I want you to remember that no bastard ever won a war by dying for his country.
 He won it by making the other poor dumb bastard die for his country."
-James Berardinelli's favorite film, "Patton" is a strong and powerful film that is never pro or against war, but just objective in showing the last few years of life of the unusual General George S. Patton (excellent George C. Scott) - everything is just shown from his perspective, hence this is one of those rare films that build their entire story only on the bizarre charisma of the main protagonist, no more no less.
-It's hard to say if Patton was mystified or realistically portrayed since a large part of his life is left out, but in the film he is shown as a born warrior and battle strategist, a person obsessed with war, yet a lot of his cynical observations also seem like a irony of that state - for instance, when he arrives at a military base in North Africa, he immediately decides to start motivating the relaxed soldiers: "In 15 minutes we are going to start making fanatics out of these men!"
-He also hated Russians, compared Democrats and Republicans with the Nazis (!) and when he got a delayed order from General Alexander that he shouldn't go into the town of Palermo, after he already conquered it, he said to the messenger: "Ask him if he wants me to give it back!"
+James Berardinelli's favorite film, "Patton" is a strong and powerful film that is never pro or against war, but just objective in showing the last few years of life of the unusual General George S. Patton (excellent George C. Scott) - everything is just shown from his perspective, hence this is one of those rare films that build their entire story only on the bizarre charisma of the main protagonist, no more, no less.
+It's hard to say if Patton was mystified or realistically portrayed since a large part of his life is left out, but in the film he is shown as a born warrior and battle strategist, a person obsessed with war, yet a lot of his cynical observations also seem like an irony of that state - for instance, when he arrives at a military base in North Africa, he immediately decides to start motivating the relaxed soldiers: "In 15 minutes we are going to start making fanatics out of these men!"
+He also hated Russians, spoke negatively of the Democrats and Republicas whereas when he got a delayed order from General Alexander that he shouldn't go into the town of Palermo, after he already conquered it, Patton said to the messenger: "Ask him if he wants me to give it back!"
 Scott's style of acting a sleazy 'know-it-all' larger than life protagonist has been copied thousands of times in numerous movies.
-Even though it's slightly tedious at times and not as intense as many say it is, "Patton" is still an excellent example of 'New Hollywood' - many movies from the 1950's can be immediately recognized, namely that they come from the 1950's, but "Patton" is so modern it could easily pass as if it was made today.
+Even though it's slightly tedious at times and not as intense as many say it is, "Patton" is still an excellent example of 'New Hollywood' - many movies from the 50s can be immediately recognized, namely that they come from the 50s, but "Patton" is so modern it could easily pass as if it was made today.